anguelesperanza/Odin-Win32-Graphics-Examples/README.md

 are then placed in this repo, but only things in regards to graphics drawing/rendering with the win32 api.

-More things like moving images around and sound may or may not be added to this repository as a resultMore things like moving images around and sound may or may not be added to this repository as a result.
+This was originally started for learning game development, as such, more things like moving images around and sound may or may not be added to this repository as a result.
-It is unclear how far this repository will go at this time.
+It is unclear how far this repository will go at this time and what direction it will take.